aoloe/scribus-manual-troubleshooting/NOTES.md

 Freetype 2.6.5 contains a fix for this issue.
 The fix might already be in the 2.6.4 version.

+On 23.01.2017 there was a discussion about this issue in the scribus irc channel.

+Debian testing now has 2.8.0, which does not contain bug affecting the way DejaVu is seen by Scribus.
+Scribus will not automatically recognize again DejaVu, you first have to manually force Scribus to re-create the font cache by

+  - quitting Scribus,
+  - removing (or, better renaming) the ~/.config/scribus/checkfonts150.xml file
+  - starting scribus

+Debian Stretch (stable in July 2017) still has 2.6.3 and i'm not sure if it will ever get 2.6.5+ (the ones without the bug)
+The relevant bug in Debian was https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=837800 ... closed.

 ## I get the wrong colors from the printer

 il y a souvent -- confusion entre des jolies images et des images correctes.